TheShen21/BitScrum/README.md

 # Will do (will be in final product)

-A typing game that records how fast you and your opponent type
+-A typing game that records how fast you and your opponent type

-A starting screen with a short introduction and customizations
+-A starting screen with a short introduction and customizations

-A database that holds code for the user to type
+-A database that holds code for the user to type

-Online multiplayer
+-Online multiplayer

-Different typing modes (Single/Multi Language, Sudden Death)
+-Different typing modes (Single/Multi Language, Sudden Death)

-User accounts with history of previous attempts
+-User accounts with history of previous attempts

-Website customizations (font, colour, light/dark mode)
+-Website customizations (font, colour, light/dark mode)

-An online leader-board
+-An online leader-board

-Desktop notifications and sound effects.
+-Desktop notifications and sound effects.

-Might do (might be in final product)
+-Might do (might be in final product)

-Achievements
+-Achievements

-User accounts with history of previous attempts
+-User accounts with history of previous attempts

-Won't do (scrapped ideas)
+-Won't do (scrapped ideas)

-Custom character/pet
+-Custom character/pet

-Point rewards and shop
+-Point rewards and shop

-Report function
+-Report function